Updated: August 24, 2020

 Your other goal, of course, is to structure this presentation so as to persuade the Appeals Court to rule in your client’s favor.
-Use this section to tell the judges a story, explaining the case from your client’s perspective and personalizing your client when possible.
+Use this section to tell the justices a story, explaining the case from your client’s perspective and personalizing your client when possible.
 Usually, a chronological structure will work best for this narrative.

 As the name of the subsection implies, you must include all relevant facts.
 Think ahead to your argument section.
 Any fact on which your argument will rely must be included in your relevant facts section.
 Strictly speaking, if a fact is not relevant to any of the appellate issues, and is not necessary to an understanding of the relevant facts, you can omit it.
 However, some facts that are not technically relevant will still contribute to the “story” you are trying to tell.

 Like the statement of issues, while maintaining a neutral tone, you should craft your relevant facts section to stress facts favorable to your case and diminish facts that harm it.
 Ways in which that can be accomplished include:

 - Placing positive facts near the beginning or end of paragraphs and sentences within paragraphs, while burying negative facts in the middle of paragraphs and sentences;